alfonso-torres/Engineering_84_business_week/README.md

 - __Question 2: What is OOP and why should we use it?__<br/>
 Object-Oriented programming (OOP) is a method of structuring a program by building related properties and behaviors into individual objects.
 Let's have a look at an initial example.
 Imagine that you have to describe a car to someone who's never seen one before.
 You may want to start telling that it's a wheeled motor vehicle used for transportation.
 Also you would like to mention that there are several brands of cars, or some aspects like it has four tires that they carry up to five people.
 So Computers have no natural thought of what a car is, why were they made or who employments them.
 And in the event that you need your computer to accurately get it the protest, a car in this case, you have got to clearly clarify which are its attributes and what functions they will do.
 For that reason Python uses a programming pattern called object-oriented programming, which models concepts using classes and objects. <br/>
 It is a flexible, powerful paradign where we can use classes which represent and denife concepts that we want to show to the customers.
-It makes complex code easier to develop, more relieable, more maintainable and it lets you change the implementation of an object without affecting any other code, so for that reason we should use it.
+It makes complex code easier to develop, more relieable, more maintainable and it lets you change the implementation of an object without affecting any other code, so for that reason we should use it.Also it helps us to follow the concept of DRY.
+The Don't Repeat Yourself (DRY) principle is a common principle across programming paradigms, but it is especially important in OOP.
+According to the principle: Every piece of knowledge or logic must have a single, unambiguous representation within a system.
+It could be a guideline of computer program improvement pointed at decreasing redundancy of computer program designs, supplanting it with reflections or utilizing information normalization to maintain a strategic distance from excess.

 - __Question 3: The benefits of OOP and best use cases?__<br/>
 It is exceptionally valuable for the reason that it permits you to bundle together information states and functionality to alter those information states, whereas keeping the subtle elements hidden away.
 As a result, code with OOP plan is adaptable, measured, and abstract.
 So this makes it especially valuable after you make bigger programs. <br/>